CER-REC/conditions/app/components/StreamGraph/README.md

 When the user clicks on the stream graph a control appears that will print the exact value for all combined themes for each year on the stream graph.
 The default position of the control is the nearest year to the location of the click.
-The user can drag, arrow or tab across the x-axis, or if they click again on the stream graph, the control will move to the nearest location of the new click.
 If the user clicks anywhere off the streamgraph the control disappears.
-In the default view “all themes” the control will display the total number of conditions by year.
-When individual themes are selected the streamgraph will have a similar functionality and the control will display the number of conditions by year associated with the selected theme.

 ## Accessibility Requirements